mhewedy/ffos/README.md

 2. Search for customer by phone number.
 3. Place a new Order. (either packed Order or Delivery Order)
 4. Confirm a Delivery Order.
+5. Data being saved in Files by default ([see section of installation](#installation)), but you can make it save data in memory only.

 Installation:
 ========